Stable (2+1)-dimensional soliton and breather molecules in a cold Rydberg atomic gas: Rotating SMs and BMs (breather molecules) in the regime of strongly nonlocal nonlinearity

-In Fig.~\ref{fig4}(a), an initial velocity \(v = 0.8\) is applied at the initial position of the SMs.
-During propagation, the SMs spiral inward from the axis, their orbital radius continuously decreasing until it reaches a minimum at position $\pi/4$.
-In contrast, in the interval from $\pi/4$ to $\pi/2$, the SMs spiral outward from the axis, their orbital radius growing until position $\pi/2$, where it returns to the initial radius.
-From the propagation diagram (the first and third cross sections), we observe that a single soliton has rotated through half a period over this propagation interval.
-The motion then repeats the sequence from 0 to $\pi/2$, giving the breathing oscillation a period of $\pi/2$.
-We therefore refer to these breathing SMs as ``breather molecules'' (BMs)~\cite{xu2019breather,cui2023,Peng2021}.
-The rotation period of a single soliton is $\pi$.
-Meanwhile, panel (a1) presents the corresponding trajectory of four solitons from Fig.~\ref{fig4}(a).
-The red ellipse represents the trajectory of solitons ``1'' and ``3'', while the yellow ellipse represents the trajectory of solitons ``2'' and ``4'', and the elliptical path with eccentricity $e=0.6$.
+In Fig.~\ref{fig6}(a), initial rotation velocity $v=0.8$ is applied to the SMs.
+In the course of the propagation, the constituent solitons spiral inward, their orbital radius continuously decreasing until it attains a minimum at $\zeta =\pi /4$.
+In contrast, in the interval $\pi /4<\zeta <\pi /2$, the solitons spiral outward, while their orbital radius grows until $ \zeta =\pi /2$, where it returns to the initial value.
+In the propagation diagram (the first and third cross sections), we observe that a single soliton has performed half a period of the rotation during this propagation interval.
+The motion then repeats the original sequence from $0$ to $\pi /2$ , giving the breathing oscillations a period of $\pi /2$.
+We therefore refer to these bound states as BMs (\textquotedblleft breather molecules\textquotedblright ) \cite{xu2019breather,cui2023,Peng2021}.